 Understanding of culture

-At the end of this semester, I’ll finish my second seminar on cultural and social psychology with Professor Dov Cohen.
+At the end of this semester, I’ll have finished my second seminar on cultural and social psychology with Professor Dov Cohen.
 From the seminars, I’ve gained a broad understanding of different cultures in the world and how culture influences almost every aspect of our lives.
 Some of the aspects that are closely relate to my research interest in cross-cultural noncognitive assessments are self-regards and self-views, social comparison, stereotypes and prejudice, and interpersonal relationships.

 I believe my knowledge of culture will help me better interpret and explain results of noncognitive tests in a cross-cultural setting.